64kramsystem/saveriomiroddi.github.io/_posts/2017-12-23-Shell-scripting-adventures-part-3.md

 Since Whiptail is simple to use, the objective of this post is rather to show some useful code snippets/patterns.

-The examples are taken from my [RPi VPN Router project installation script](https://github.com/saveriomiroddi/rpi_vpn_router/blob/master/install_vpn_router.sh).
+The examples are taken from my [ZFS installer project](https://github.com/saveriomiroddi/zfs-installer) and [RPi VPN Router project](https://github.com/saveriomiroddi/rpi_vpn_router/blob/master/install_vpn_router.sh) installation scripts.

 Previous chapters: